Skip to main content

 • Oral surgeons complete additional years of surgical and anesthesia training in a hospital residency program after completing dental school.

-• Our oral surgeons will work with your general dentist to ensure you get the best care possible, before and even after an extraction.
+• Our oral surgeons will work with your general dentist to ensure you get the best care possible, before and after an extraction.

-• Our oral surgeons continuously strive to improve and broaden their knowledge, expertise and competence throughout their careers.
+• Our oral surgeons continuously strive to improve and broaden their knowledge, expertise, and competence throughout their careers.

 Reasons for Dental Extractions